 Visio Lending offers the following types of portfolio loans:

-- Rental 360 loan: Good for experienced investors looking to grow their single-family rental portfolio
+- Rental 360 loan: Good investment property loan for experienced investors looking to grow their single-family rental portfolio

 - Rental 360 portfolio loan: Good for investors looking to simplify their portfolio loans; allows investors to refinance three to seven properties at once with one closing and one monthly payment